Emperor Meiji: Film depictions

 Emperor Meiji is portrayed by Toshirō Mifune in the 1980 Japanese war drama film The Battle of Port Arthur (sometimes referred as 203 Kochi).
 Directed by Toshio Masuda, the film depicted the Siege of Port Arthur during the Russo-Japanese War, and also starred Tatsuya Nakadai (as General Nogi Maresuke), and Tetsurō Tamba (as General Kodama Gentarō).

 Emperor Meiji also appears in the 2003 film The Last Samurai, played by Nakamura Shichinosuke II.
 In the film, the emperor is portrayed as a weak, inexperienced leader under the firm control of his councilors, who intend to have him sign a treaty that would give the United States special trading rights that would enrich them, but also cement foreign domination of Japan.
 The emperor's determination is only shown at the end of the movie, when he is inspired by a visit from Capt.
 Nathan Algren (played by Tom Cruise), who fought alongside the rebel samurai, to reject the treaty and dismiss his advisors, declaring that Japan will modernize, but not at the cost of its traditions and history.
+His appearance bears a strong resemblance to Emperor Meiji during the 1860s (when his authority as emperor was not yet firmly established) rather than during the 1870s, when the film is set.